Jagadeesh-tamizh/Jagadeesh-tamizh/README.md

 - 👋 Hi, I’m @Jagadeesh
-- 👀 I’m interested in learning and debugginh
+- 👀 I’m interested in learning and debugging
-- 🌱 I’m currently learning django and tensorflow
+- 🌱 currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on Python and C projects
 - 📫 How to reach me LinkedIn @jagadeesh-t-215865210